WillYallop/simpleforms-documentation/content/demo/counter.md

 ## Limitations

-Please keep in mind this feature is limited to one counter per form, and can only be used on inputs with the "message_sf" verification method.
+Please keep in mind this feature is limited to one counter per form, and can only be used on inputs with the "message_sf" validation method.
 We plan on fixing these limitations in the future.f